adrybakov/rad-tools/docs/source/user-guide/module/spinham/hamiltonian.rst

 .. hint::

-    Filtering options may be combined together.
-Only the bonds, which satisfy all the conditions will be included in the filtered Hamiltonian.
+    You can combine filtering options together.
+Only the bonds, which satisfy all the conditions are included in the filtered Hamiltonian.

 Energy